 To make a pineapple coconut cake you will need all the normal cake ingredients like flour, eggs and butter, but instead of milk, you use a can of pineapple chunks.
 Get pineapple which has been canned in its own juice.
 Don’t use pineapple in a heavy syrup, this will be too sweet.

 The pineapple chunks will be blended in a food processor until crushed.
-Some of the pineapple will be added to the cake and the rest will be mixed with icing sugar (or powdered sugar / confectioner’s sugar) to form a glaze and which will be poured over the baked cake while it is still warm.
+Some of the pineapple will be added to the cake and the rest will be mixed with icing sugar (or powdered sugar / confectioner's sugar) to form a glaze which will be poured over the baked cake while it is still warm.

 Make the pineapple and coconut batter